It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 28%28% of Wellington residents have a bachelor's degree or higher, compared with 20% nationallyStatistics New Zealand 2015

-There's major savings to be made in Wellington as you'll find it's cheaper to operate here than many other urban hubs.
+There are major savings to be made with Wellington's operating costs being lower than many other urban hubs.

 Wellington's business community is interconnected with business leaders, investors, partners and government meaning your business has the best possible backing and support system.